Baby Tooth Extractions: Overview

 Cavities commonly form on a child’s molars because baby tooth enamel is very fragile.
 Also, children often do not follow complete dental health care practices, making their teeth more prone to decay.

-Untreated decay in baby teeth can also lead to more serious oral health conditions or diseases.
+Untreated decay in baby teeth can also lead to more serious oral health conditions and diseases.
 For example, when a baby tooth becomes infected, bacteria can spread to other teeth and may affect developing adult teeth.

 If a primary tooth is extracted due to severe decay, adult teeth can also move into the open space at the extraction site, which leads to crooked or crowded teeth.

 A child’s primary teeth can become damaged from trauma or an injury, including accidents, falls, or failed dental restorations.
 If a baby tooth is chipped, cracked, or completely detached from the socket, pain and increased sensitivity are common symptoms.